htcondor/htcondor-ce/tests/README.scitokens.md

 ```
   "scope": "condor:/READ condor:/WRITE condor:/ALLOW",
   "aud": "my-ce.example.com:9619",
+  "sub": "condor",
 ```

 The `aud` claim, if set, must match the value of `SCITOKENS_SERVER_AUDIENCE` configuration variable in the HTCondor-CE configuration.
 If the `aud` claim is not set, then the token will be valid at any CE.

+As the authorizations depend only on the scopes set on the token, any value for the subject (`sub`) is acceptable.

 Testing the CE Endpoint
 =======================